In this post, I will give you an overview of what the VA is calling “AMA” or VA Appeals Modernization.

-In that first post, I also mentioned that there will be 3 structural changes to the current VA appeals process, what the VA will call the “Legacy VA Appeals process”.
+Basically, there will be 3 structural changes to the current VA appeals process, what the VA will call the “Legacy VA Appeals process”.

-In this post, we are going to discuss the FIRST of those major structural changes – the 3 choices of appeals you will have under the new system.
+This post covers the FIRST of those major structural changes – the 3 choices of appeals you will have under the new system.

-Refresher – What is VA RAMP?
+Refresher – What is VA Appeals Modernization?

-Let’s remember what VA RAMP is.
+Let’s remember what VA AMA is.

 The VA counts claims and appeals separately, so to make their VA Claim numbers look better, they just denied a bunch.
 Some veterans gave up, others filed appeals.
 So many filed appeals that the appeals system began to backlog.

-Right now, as of April 2018, if the VA took in no new appeals, and worked around the clock to issue decisions at their current pace, it would take until 2026 to clear out the backlog.
+It was so bad that back in April 2018, if the VA took in no new appeals, and worked around the clock to issue decisions at their current pace, it would take until 2026 to clear out the backlog.

 The rational response is to admit that the VA is incapable of saving its own problems.